 You walk up a flight of stairs into a room that’s a little sterile and a little serious, but pleasant nonetheless.
 Not quite like Totto Ramen’s open kitchen and East Village vibe.
 Either way, we like them both, and there are a few unique things about Hide-Chan that earned our favor.
 We love the garlicky Kuro Ramen and the Mega Ton is just sort of hilarious to order.
 We also like the fact that you can specify how firm you would like your noodles cooked.
 You can even tell them how fatty you would like your ramen broth, from rich to light.
 Choose wisely.

 The house standard ramen, and probably the universal favorite.
 This is rich, salty, and porky...just like ramen should be.

 First of all, probably the best name for a bowl of soup ever.
 Second of all, it fits.
 This is a bowl of ramen stuffed full of extra vegetables and thick cut pork, to the point where you might need another bowl and a working knowledge of fluid displacement theory to manage it.

 The tonkotsu ramen, but with spicy sauce.
-You can tell them how spicy you would like it, but safest bet is to order the spicy oil on the side.
+You can tell them how spicy you would like it.

 We’ve never met a pork bun we don’t like, and that remains true after eating this.
 But these are not the best buns you will ever eat.
 All of the key elements are here, (pork, bun, mayo, lettuce) but these are small and the pork is a little thin for this application.